MikaelPorttila/rss/README.md

 ![CI](https://github.com/MikaelPorttila/rss/workflows/CI/badge.svg?branch=master)

 ## About
+RSS Parser module for Deno.
-This Deno RSS module aims to provide a lightweight feed parsing library which supports both RSS and ATOM feeds.
+The project aims to provide a lightweight feed parser which supports both RSS and ATOM.

 ## Usage